Target Group

 PING | Sends packets to the target and checks the response (ICMP Ping) |

-HTTP | Sends packets to the specified path and checks the response |
+HTTP | Sends packets to a configured path and checks the response |

-HTTPS | Checks the response of targets using certificates in the same way as HTTP |
+HTTPS | Checks the response from a target using certificates, similar to HTTP |

-TCP | Checks the target's status using TCP protocol ports |
+TCP | Checks the target's status using the TCP protocol port |

 Target